Frontiers of chaotic advection: The new frontier: 3D unsteady flow

-Well-known examples of coherent structures of the ``direct'' kind are the KAM islands and unstable and stable manifolds of hyperbolic periodic points that constitute the flow topologies of 2D time-periodic flows in bounded domains \cite{Ottino1989}.
-Studies to date primarily concern this class of flows and have painted a fairly complete picture of their transport properties.\footnote{This concerns purely advective transport of passive tracers in confined flows.
-For open flows or systems including effects as e.g. diffusion, Brownian motion or particle inertia this is an entirely different matter, though.} Lagrangian transport in other flow configurations has received considerably less attention and remains the subject of ongoing investigations.
+Well-known examples of coherent structures of the ``direct'' kind are the KAM islands and unstable and stable manifolds of hyperbolic periodic points that constitute the flow topologies of 2D time-periodic flows in bounded domains (Section~\ref{closed}).
+Lagrangian transport in other flow configurations has received considerably less attention and remains the subject of ongoing investigations.
 This section concerns one such class of configurations: 3D unsteady flows.

 Current insight into the fundamentals of Lagrangian transport in 3D (un)steady flows is to a great extent based on kinematic properties of divergence-free vector fields and volume-preserving maps.
-This encompasses any incompressible unsteady flow ($\xvec{\nabla}\cdot\xvec{u}=0$) as well as any compressible steady flow ($\xvec{\nabla}\cdot(\rho\xvec{u})=\xvec{\nabla}\cdot\xvec{u}'=0$ where $\xvec{u}' = \rho \xvec{u}$).
-Important results include the 3D counterparts to the well-known KAM theorem \cite{cheng90,Mezic1994,broer96} and Poincar\'e--Birkhoff theorem \cite{cheng90b} that respectively describe the fate of non-resonant invariant tori and resonant trajectories in 3D volume-preserving maps, generic reductions in flow complexity by symmetries \cite{Mezic1994,Haller1998}, the formation of invariant manifolds of various topologies due to constants of motion \cite{Mezic1994,Haller1998,gomez02,Mullowney2005}, local and global breakdown of invariant manifolds by resonances \cite{Mezic2001,Feingold1988,Cartwright1994,Vainchtein2006,Vainchtein2007,Meiss2012} and universal properties of the Lagrangian transport between flow regions \cite{Mackay1994,Lomeli2009}.
+This encompasses any incompressible unsteady flow, $\xvec{\nabla}\cdot\xvec{u}=0$, as well as any compressible steady flow $\xvec{\nabla}\cdot(\rho\xvec{u})=\xvec{\nabla}\cdot\xvec{u}'=0$ where $\xvec{u}' = \rho \xvec{u}$.
+Groundbreaking progress has come from the 3D extensions of the KAM theorem \cite{cheng90,Mezic1994,broer96} and of the Poincar\'e--Birkhoff theorem \cite{cheng90b} that respectively describe the fate of non-resonant invariant tori and resonant trajectories in 3D volume-preserving maps.
+Existence of 3D counterparts to these theorems was first hypothesized on the basis of a classification of volume-preserving maps by the number of action variables \cite{Feingold1987,Feingold1988,Feingold1988b,Feingold1989}.
+Further important results include generic reductions in flow complexity by symmetries \cite{Mezic1994,Haller1998}, the formation of invariant manifolds of various topologies due to constants of motion \cite{Mezic1994,Haller1998,gomez02,Mullowney2005}, local and global breakdown of invariant manifolds by resonances \cite{Mezic2001,Feingold1988,Cartwright1994,Vainchtein2006,Vainchtein2007,Meiss2012} and universal properties of the Lagrangian transport between flow regions \cite{Mackay1994,Lomeli2009}.
 These phenomena require in principle only satisfaction of continuity and compliance with certain kinematic conditions.
-However, whether a real flow indeed admits the latter conditions --- and the associated Lagrangian dynamics --- depends essentially on momentum conservation.
+However, whether a real fluid flow indeed admits the latter conditions --- and the associated Lagrangian dynamics --- depends essentially on momentum conservation.